londoninfrastructureascode/pull_request/README.md

   * here's where I found this video: www.youtube.com/watch?v=nM_wNKuHTJw
   * found this video on youtube.
 Please, follow me on linkedin: https://www.linkedin.com/in/emeka-obidike-99167b20a/
   * I found this video from a yt channel : https://youtube.com/@LondonIAC
+  * I'm trying to understand git and how it works.
+Today is 05/02/2024